WilyWren2/ReactNativeAxaMobileSdk/README.md

 <summary>Use this API to add a custom text event in the current session.</summary>

 Parameters:
-- metricName is a string metric name
+- metricName is a string metric name.
-- metricValue is a string metric value
+- metricValue is a string metric value.
-- attributes is a Dictionary which can be used to send any extra parameters
+- attributes is a dictionary that you can use to send any extra parameters.
-- completionBlock is a function expecting a BOOL completed, and an errorString
+- completionBlock is a function expecting a BOOL completed, and an errorString.

-Successful execution of the method will have completed as YES and errorString as an empty string.
+Successful execution of the method completes as YES.
+The errorString is an empty string.
-In case of failure completed is set to NO and errorString contains a message with a domain, code and localizedDescription.
+In case of failure, execution of the method completes as NO. The errorString contains a message that includes a domain, code, and localizedDescription.

 ```
 var metricName = "ImageName";